Vietnamese Crispy Roasted Chicken (Ga Roti)

 Instructions

-1. Marinate chicken: In a large mixing bowl, combine Maggi Seasoning, sugar, salt, five-spice seasoning powder, shallot, garlic, and ginger.
-Add chicken and marinate for at least 30 minutes or overnight in the fridge for best results.
+1. Marinate chicken: In a large mixing bowl, combine Maggi Seasoning (or light soy sauce), sugar, salt, five-spice seasoning powder, shallot, garlic, and ginger.
+Add chicken and marinate for at least one hour or overnight in the fridge for best results.

 • Prep Time: 1 hour 5 minutes